Daylight saving time in Asia: Turkey

 Turkey is currently observing year-round daylight saving from September 2016.
 DST was used from 1985–2016.

 In 2008, the Turkish Ministry of Energy proposed that Turkey should abolish summer time while at the same time switching to UTC+02:30, originally from 2009 onwards, but when this appeared infeasible, to start in 2011, the plan has not been heard of since.

 For the year 2011, Turkey switched to European Summer Time at 3:00 am (03:00) on Monday 28 March, one day later than the rest of Europe, to avoid disrupting the national university entrance examinations held on 27 March.

 Once again, for the year 2014, Turkey switched to European Summer Time at 3:00 am (03:00) on Monday 31 March, one day later than the rest of Europe, to avoid disrupting the local elections held on 30 March.

 In 2015, Turkey delayed the switch from European Summer Time by 2 weeks, to 4:00 am (04:00) on Sunday 8 November, two weeks later than the rest of Europe, due to the calling of a snap general election on Sunday, 1 November.

 In 2016, Turkey scrapped winter time, by switching to New Turkey Time.
 This means permanent UTC+03:00, which was used during summer time in Turkey.
 The switch was on 12:00 am (00:00) on Thursday 8 September, in reality stopping switches between summer and winter time.

-Asian countries not using DST
+Asian countries and regions not using DST

 These countries or regions do not use daylight saving time, although some have in the past: